 Jessup’s federal legislative knowledge comes from work as a congressional aide for the U.S. Senate Foreign Relations Committee and the U.S. House Subcommittee on International Development, Finance, Trade and Monetary Policy.
 Combining interests in policy and education, she subsequently managed the non-profit Congressional Staff Forum, a program to educate legislative aides about international issues.
 She is well-versed in the dynamics of education coalitions from her work as Director of Public Policy Affairs at the Academy for Educational Development (AED), where she led Washington-based advocacy and outreach efforts.
 While at AED, she also staffed the International Educational and Training Coalition and chaired InterAction’s Advocacy Committee.

-Jessup comes to AVIC from the Institute for Sustainable Communities (ISC) where she served as the DC Program Officer and co-managed the start-up of ISC’s New England Futures Program.
+Jessup first came to AVIC from the Vermont-based Institute for Sustainable Communities (ISC) where she served as the DC Program Officer and co-managed the start-up of ISC’s New England Futures Program.
 Prior to ISC, she researched and reported for the Vermont Public Radio newsroom.

 Jessup's overseas work includes design of a pilot HIV/AIDs project funded by UNDP-India; research on indigenous people's groups in India; and development of a youth program for the Department of Women's Affairs in Belize.
 She holds a Bachelor of Arts in Development Studies from the University of California at Berkeley and a Master of International Affairs from Columbia University.
 She is married and has two children.